ntnu-tex/beamerthementnu/README.md

 16:10 format is *not* implemented.

-If you have technical questions, please contact [Martin Strand] (martin.strand@math.ntnu.no).
+If you have technical questions, please contact [Martin Strand] (https://www.ntnu.edu/employees/martin.strand).
 Do not send such questions to the NTNU Communications Division.

 ## Usage